pulumi/docs/reference/pkg/nodejs/@pulumi/pulumi/runtime/index.md

 ```

-The text of a JavaScript module which exports a single name bound to a function value matching the serialized
+The text of a JavaScript module which exports a single name bound to an appropriate value.
-JavaScript function.
+In the case of a normal function, this value will just be serialized function.
+In the case
+of a factory function this value will be the result of invoking the factory function.

 <h2 class="pdoc-module-header" id="excessiveDebugOutput">
 <a class="pdoc-member-name" href="https://github.com/pulumi/pulumi/blob/master/sdk/nodejs/runtime/settings.ts#L26">let excessiveDebugOutput</a>